Salesforce + AI

 Before connecting to Hosted MCP Servers, complete these steps in your Salesforce org:

-Salesforce Setup showing Enable MCP Service Beta checkbox under User Interface settings
+Salesforce Setup showing Enable MCP Service checkbox under User Interface settings

 2. Create External Client App